liangtianumich/ART_data_analyzer/readme.txt

 	the ART_SAMPLE to the dump file name (e.g.conf.dump),  SAMPLE_TYPE=dump
 	export ART_SAMPLE=conf.dump
 	export SAMPLE_TYPE=dump

+	Based on my test, The sample size should be less than 225,000 atoms for pyvoro to calculate voronoi indexes without being killed

 2) source the /ART_data_analyzer/environment.sh before using this package.
 The purpose is to create the necessary environmental variables PYTHONPATH/PATH/ for current bash sessions to find the python packages/exe scripts.